paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/AB Testing.md

 To quantify the impact from a change
 # How:
 1. Choose the metrics to evaluate.
 Also can select *invariant metrics* to sanity check
-2. Power test - choose significance level, statistical power to find the appropriate sample size -> how long to run the experiment
+2. Power analysis - define the minimum detectable effect, significance threshold (alpha), statistical power (1-beta) to find the appropriate sample size -> how long to run the experiment
 3. Create the control and treatment groups ensuring there are no cofounding factors that could also affect the metrics
 4. (Optional) Run an A/A test to ensure the control and treatments are properly selected and there are no interference (See section below of other ways of detecting interference)
 5. Run the experiment